medplum/medplum/packages/docs/docs/cli/index.md

 ### Project

-`project` will have administration commands for visibilty and management
+`project` will have administration commands for visibility and management

 #### `current`